apache/skywalking-nginx-lua/README.md

         metadata_buffer:set('serviceInstanceName', 'User Service Instance Name')
         -- type 'boolean', mark the entrySpan include host/domain metadata_buffer:set('includeHostInEntrySpan', false)

         -- set random seed
         require("skywalking.util").set_randomseed()
         require("skywalking.client"):startBackendTimer("http://127.0.0.1:8080")

+        -- If there is a bug of this `tablepool` implementation, we can -- disable it in this way
+        -- require("skywalking.util").disable_tablepool()

+        skywalking_tracer = require("skywalking.tracer")
     }